A little more about me...

-Apart from reading and writing, I also love birds, animals, art, photography, typography and spending time in nature.
+Apart from reading and writing, I also love birds, animals, art and spending time in nature.

 My first job, long before writing, was as a Hand and Machine Compositor at The Advertiser Newspaper in Adelaide.
 I was their first female apprentice and spent a short time learning the art of hot metal and letterpress printing before things were fully computerised.
-(Yes, it was a very, very long time ago.)
 I attended the Croydon College of Graphic Arts and later went to the London School of Printing when I travelled to England.
-I lived in London for several years and started up a typesetting studio with my partner in Islington EC1.
+I lived in London for several years and while there I opened a typesetting studio with my partner in Islington EC1.

-Typography has been a passion ever since, but after many years in the printing industry I was itching for a change and went to uni to study psychology.
-To balance the psych subjects, I took quite a few children's literature and creative writing classes and it was then that I discovered a passion for writing.
-And later, when doing an MA at Adelaide Uni, my supervisor Tom Shapcott read some of my poems and encouraged me to write more.
-He also introduced me to the exceptional verse novels of Dorothy Porter and Steven Herrick.
+After many years in the printing and graphic design industry I was itching for a change and went to uni to study psychology.
+To balance the many psych subjects, I took a few children's literature and creative writing classes and it was then that I discovered a passion for writing.
+And later, when doing an MA in Creative Writing at the University of Adelaide, my supervisor, Tom Shapcott, encouraged me to write more poetry.
+He also introduced me to the verse novels of Dorothy Porter and Steven Herrick.
 I'll forever be grateful to Tom for his encouragement and support.

 Questions and Answers...

-Here are some questions I have been asked about my book 'The Art of Taxidermy':
+Here are some questions I've been asked about 'The Art of Taxidermy'

 Q. Would you taxidermy your pet?